Nottingham City Transport: Alternative fuels

+In April 2008, Nottingham City Transport became the first company in the UK to introduce ethanol powered "Eco" buses.
+Named "Ecolink 30", the service used a combination of standard diesel powered Scania OmniCity buses and three specially converted and green painted ethanol Scania OmniLink buses on its Pink Line 30 route.
+The buses were purchased by Nottingham City Council with £520,000 of funding from the East Midlands Development Agency, which allowed them to purchase three ethanol powered buses and to construct an ethanol fuelling station, and were operated and maintained by Nottingham City Transport.
+The trial ended in March 2013 as ethanol became increasingly unviable to source due to taxation policy regarding it as a spirit instead of a fuel.
+The three buses were converted to diesel and were rebranded for the Pathfinder service to Southwell.

 In 2017, Nottingham City Transport won funding from the Office for Low-Emission Vehicles (OLEV) to purchase a fleet of 53 biogas-powered Alexander Dennis Enviro400 City CBG double-decker buses, which were rolled out over 2017 and 2018.
 By 2018, Nottingham City Transport was operating the largest fleet of biogas-powered buses in the world.
 In 2019, Nottingham City Transport again successfully bidded for funding from the OLEV to expand the gas refuelling station at its Parliament Street depot, and as a result, more than doubled the gas bus fleet with the delivery of 67 more Enviro400 CBGs.
 During summer 2022, Nottingham City Transport took delivery of a final order for 23 more Enviro400 CBGs, bringing the operator's total gas bus fleet to 143 of the type.

 The operator also announced that they and Nottingham City Council had submitted a business case as part of a bid to the UK government's Zero Emission Bus Regional Areas (ZEBRA) Fund for funding the purchase of 78 battery electric single-deck buses, and the following month they announced that their bid had been successful.
-The first 22 new electric [Yutong E10] and E12s began entering service from NCT's Trent Bridge in April 2024, with further orders being placed for 38 more to be delivered between 2025 and 2026; these buses are intended to replace NCT's entire single-deck fleet at Trent Bridge garage.
+The first 22 new electric Yutong E10 and E12s began entering service from NCT's Trent Bridge in April 2024, with further orders being placed for 38 more to be delivered between 2025 and 2026; these buses are intended to replace NCT's entire single-deck fleet at Trent Bridge garage.